Maxdgf/simple-Light-and-Dark-theme-switcher/README.md

 # simple-Light-and-Dark-theme-switcher
-Простая страничка на css, html и js способная переключаться с помощью кнопки со светлой на тёмную тему.
+A page with css, html and js that can switch from a light to a dark theme using a button.